What is the software development life cycle?

 The software engineering team will then set out to deploy the software once complete into the testing environment.
 This is where the quality assurance testing team will set out and use a whole range of frameworks alongside unit testing to conduct a series of tests.

-Software quality assurance testing is an engineering process that ensures quality with all tests carried out in a robust testing environment, allocating time accordingly to each process, prioritising bug fixes and selecting the release criteria carefully.
+The software quality assurance testing phase is an engineering process that ensures quality with all tests carried out in a robust testing environment, allocating time accordingly to each process, prioritising bug fixes and selecting the release criteria carefully.